sequelize/sequelize-typescript/README.md

 ## Why `() => Model`?
 `@ForeignKey(Model)` is much easier to read, so why is `@ForeignKey(() => Model)` so important?
-When it comes to circular-dependencies (which are in general solved by node for you) `Model` can be `undefined` when it gets passed to @ForeignKey.
+When it comes to circular-dependencies (which are in general solved by node for you) `Model` can be `undefined` when it gets passed to `@ForeignKey`.
 With the usage of a function, which returns the actual model, we prevent this issue.

 ## Recommendations and limitations